The Changeling Hypothesis/Premature Prediction

 For a while after HBP was released I felt just a bit smug about this theory.
 My original theory was clearly not being directly supported by JK Rowling, but I had picked up on two of the major issues related to it.
 And I seem to have gotten those bits as solidly right as anybody is likely to have managed to do anywhere in fandom.
 Lord Voldemort had indeed managed to store his “life” somewhere outside his physical body, and yes, a part of that “life” was now to be found in Harry Potter.
 But, on the whole, in its original form it wasn’t so much that I was “on the right track”, as that I had somehow hijacked the engine and taken a joyride in it a mile or three down my own track.

 With HBP, a major flaw was revealed in my hypothesis.
-I had not anticipated that Lord Voldemort had split his soul up into seperate pieces.
+I had not anticipated that Lord Voldemort had split his soul up into separate pieces.
 But the underlying premise turned out to have still been remarkably sound, so at that point, the theory was reworked rather than abandoned.

-As we get farther downstream from the closing of canon, however, I begin to think that now, some 15 years later, perhaps I ought to seperate out any actual attempts to understand and explain the creation of Horcruxes and put them into their own essay, and attempt to focus on the original theory of the Changeling hypothesis, which did indeed very closely resemble the concept of a Horcrux, without actually being one.
+As we get farther downstream from the closing of canon, however, I begin to think that now, some 15 years later, perhaps I ought to separate out any actual attempts to understand and explain the creation of Horcruxes and put them into their own essay, and attempt to focus on the original theory of the Changeling hypothesis, which did indeed very closely resemble the concept of a Horcrux, without actually being one.

 Unfortunately, once the concept of Horcruxes had been introduced to canon, it raised the question of; just how does one create a Horcrux?
-And, also unfortunately, this issue is major enough for it to have hijacked the entire esssay for upwards of a decade.
+And, also unfortunately, this issue is major enough for it to have hijacked the entire essay for upwards of a decade.

 Those extrapolations are no longer required here.